 - Free to Choose (1980), coauthored with his wife, Rose Friedman — the best-selling nonfiction book of 1980, this one made him a household name.
 The book tied in with a PBS TV series.

-His gift to us
+Milton Friedman’s gift to us

 Monetarism and price theory, explaining how individual markets determine prices, were Freidman’s greatest legacies.
 This all round great guy was a supporter of gay rights, legalisation of marijuana and economic freedom.
 Although he died in 2006, he worked up until his death and his work is still highly relevant today.